-The Graduate Certificate in Global Engagement embodies what Baylor has always believed: that the most enduring education prepares students not only for careers, but for lives of faithful service, effective leadership, and meaningful impact in an increasingly diverse and interconnected world.
+The Graduate Certificate in Global Engagement reflects Baylor's enduring belief that transformative education prepares students not only for successful careers, but also for lives of meaningful leadership, faithful service, and lasting impact in a diverse and interconnected world.

 o WOCW 7383 Cross Cultural Living and Communication